 WTF is a Metric?
-(Intro to Metrics, Part 1)

-As a product manager, picking the right metrics may be the single most important thing you’ll do for your product.
+As a Product Manager, picking the right metrics may be the single most important thing you’ll do for your product.
 Having the right metrics can mean the difference between success and failure, not least is the fact that they MEASURE your success.
 The metrics will also become the ball you obsessively keep your eyes on.
 Metrics will likewise drive your team’s priorities, values, and culture.

 You may find yourself asking this question:

 “What does success look like?”

 Every single strategic initiative or decision I have encountered has been accompanied by discussions addressing this question.
 We fundamentally understand success to be strongly correlated with setting achievable goals with concrete, quantifiable metrics.
 After all, we can’t improve what we don’t measure.
 Metrics—whether they be revenue, customer satisfaction, or engagement—become the driving force of our success.

 For all their importance, how do I pick the RIGHT metrics?
 In the course of trying to answer this question, I realized I had to first define what a metric was.
 It was at this point I also realized that not once in my entire professional life has anyone explicitly told me what a metric is.

 To most, the definition of the term “metric” may seem obvious, even trivial.
 However, when I attempt to seek out a clear and established definition of what a metric is, I am not able to find anything sufficiently substantive.
 Some resources related to the topic will mention the term’s definition, but only vaguely and casually in passing.
 Searching mainstream references like Dictionary.com and Wikipedia only resulted in lengthy articles about the metric system.
 Most relevant articles will mention something about quantitative measure or performance.
 They generally leave me desiring more depth and precision.

 So, lacking an authoritative definition, I will, here and now, attempt to establish the meaning of the term: